LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 * Visualize the currency-unhedged performance of a domestic vs foreign asset

 ### Application Sample
 The goal of this article sample is to demonstrate how easy it is to perform a simple analysis and plot it on a chart.
 This what-if analysis compares the return of the a foreign asset against a domestic asset, if same dollar amount was invested in either one; taking into account the currency fluctuation rate during the comparison period.
+The term domestic is used loosely here; this approach can be used to compare any two assets traded in any currencies.
 The sample accomplishes this by getting the trade currency of both the assets, and then requesting the calculated cross rate for this currency pair.
 Performance data for both the assets is requested, which is first scaled using the currency cross rate data and then normalized.
 The normalized data can then be plotted on a line chart.

+The code sample compares the performance of a Canadian bank - TD, trading on Toronto Stock Exchange in Canadian Dollars with British bank - Barclays, trading on London Stock Exchange in Pound Sterling.

 ### Dependencies
 To try the code provided in this article, a setup and familiarity with following technologies is required: